-It started as a few paragraphs on my first personal website when such things were new.
 The following much extended article owes much to Reg Johnson (who still keeps in touch – thank you), husband of the late Joan Johnson (who died in 2000), grand daughter of Robert Tressell.
-The photo of Robert Tressell in 1908 (left) is by courtesy of Reg Johnson.
+The photo of Robert Tressell (real name: Robert Noonan) in 1908 (above) is by courtesy of Reg Johnson.

 One of the reasons behind my interest in writing about Tressell stemmed from a series of stories in the Guardian newspaper which are reprinted on the next page.